Vincent Browne: Politics

-Vincent Browne speaks as Richard Boyd Barrett watches on.
+Vincent Browne speaks as Richard Boyd Barrett watches on, 2011.

 In 1994, he sought a nomination for the Fine Gael party in that year's European elections or the possible general election of that year (it was thought a general election might follow the collapse of the Albert Reynolds' government).
 He was rebuffed by the leader of Fine Gael and future Taoiseach, John Bruton.
 He then became a vocal critic of the party.

 A staunch critic of Fine Gael leader Enda Kenny, in 1982 Browne appeared on The Late Late Show to discuss the effectiveness of TDs where he poured scorn on Kenny, claiming he was "purporting" to be a TD.
 In October 2010, he was forced to make a public apology to Kenny after jokingly asking whether Fine Gael was requesting that he go into a dark room with a gun and bottle of whiskey.
 This was in reference to Fine Gael's position in the polls, where they were in second place to Labour, and a previous leadership challenge to Kenny by Richard Bruton.
 Kenny refused to appear on the leaders' debate hosted by Browne on TV3 during the 2011 general election campaign.

 He voted "No" in the 2012 Irish European Fiscal Compact referendum.

-In July 2003, writing of the Arms Crisis, he said "the gravest injustice was done to Albert Luykx (a member of the SS during World War II) ...who never had reason to believe that in lending money to the operation and giving otherwise of his services, he was not acting on behalf of the Irish state".
+In July 2003, writing of the Arms Crisis, he said "the gravest injustice was done to Albert Luykx (a member of the SS during World War II)... who never had reason to believe that in lending money to the operation and giving otherwise of his services, he was not acting on behalf of the Irish state".

 In October 2012, while presenting Tonight with Vincent Browne, he said of Israel that it "polarises the Islamic community of the world against the rest of the world" and that it had stolen land from the Arabs.
 Israel's deputy ambassador to Ireland concluded these to be "racist, anti-Semitic remarks".
-Browne in turn said he was not anti-Semitic, but a critic of Israel, and himself criticised "the suggestion that because you're critical of Israel, you're automatically anti-Semitic.
+Browne in turn said he was not antisemitic, but a critic of Israel, and himself criticised "the suggestion that because you're critical of Israel, you're automatically anti-Semitic.
 I don't think that's acceptable".
-Furthermore, Browne said it was "blackmail" to try to dismiss every critic of Israel as anti-Semitic.
+Furthermore, Browne said it was "blackmail" to try to dismiss every critic of Israel as antisemitic.
 The Broadcasting Authority of Ireland threw out the accusation of antisemitism, though it asked Browne to deliver an apology on TV3.

 He was a wedding guest of Fine Gael senator Jerry Buttimer.